rpcavaco/riscosrv_v2_pg/README.md

 1. Installation script creates a **risco_v2** *schema*.
 This is NOT changeable, this *schema* name is called elsewhere in server code.

 2. Script begins by creating a **risco_v2** user.
 This name is changeable.
-If you'll be changing this user name in script prior to installation, be certain you checked and changed all code accordingly, as this name is intensively used as script and table object owner.
+If you'll be changing this user name in script prior to installation, be certain you checked and changed all code accordingly, as this name is intensively used as procedure and table object owner.

 3. Do not forget to allow **risco_v2** user (or the username you choose, in case you replaced it) GRANT SELECT on the relevant geotables you will want to expose through RISCO.